eportet/stock-tracker/README.md

 # FINANCE TRACKER

-Track, search and follow financial stocks in a social web app.
+Track and follow financial stock, as well as, other users and the stocks that they are tracking.